Living abroad after retirement

 A will made in the UK may not deal with assets in a different country in the way that you wish.
 This is because of the different local laws.
 It’s important to make a will in each of the countries where you have assets.

-Will I have the same health and care available to me while I’m abroad?
+Will I have the same healthcare available to me while I’m abroad?

-Find out what health and care is available in the country you want to move to.
+Find out what healthcare is available in the country you want to move to.
 It is probably quite different to what you can receive in England.
-In many countries, there will be some costs involved in health care and you may need to pay a proportion of the total cost or the full cost of some treatments.
-The costs of medication could be high, so you may want to look into health insurance.
+In many countries, there will be some costs involved in healthcare and you may need to pay a proportion of the total cost or the full cost of treatments.
+The costs of medication or healthcare could be high, so you may want to look into health insurance.